Simulation of quantum computation with magic states via Jordan-Wigner transformations: Preliminaries

 where for each $g\in\Cl$, $S_g$ is a symplectic map on $E$ (i.e. a linear map that preserves the symplectic product), and $\Phi_g$ is a function defined through this relation to track the signs that get picked up in the Clifford group action.

 The functions $\beta$ and $\Phi_g$ above have a cohomological interpretation defined in Ref.~\cite{OkayRaussendorf2017} that relates them to proofs of contextuality.
-This was further elucidated in Ref.~\cite{RaussendorfFeldmann2021} which relates them to the phenomenology of quantum computation with magic states.
+This was further elucidated in Ref.~\cite{RaussendorfFeldmann2021} which relates them to Wigner functions describing quantum computation with magic states.